 - Inform the provider about any directives that may affect the patient’s care, such as a living will or medical power of attorney.
-For additional information, please visit the California Attorney General’s website at http://ag.ca.gov/consumers/general/adv hc dir.php.
+For additional information, visit the California Attorney General’s website at http://ag.ca.gov/consumers/general/adv hc dir.php.

 - Accept personal financial responsibility for any charges not covered by the patient’s insurance.

 - Be respectful of all health care providers and staff, as well as other patients.

 All students are required to make an appointment in advance.
 Appointments are available on a first-come, first-served basis and can be made online via the MyCougar Health Student Portal or by calling (626) 815-2100.
 The Health Center’s schedule fills up early in the day, so please make an appointment as soon as possible for the best chances of reserving a convenient time.
 If the staff cannot see you at a convenient time, you will be directed to Magan Medical Center for care, or you will be directed to a local urgent care or emergency room.